 Since 1996, the Planning Commission has supported neighborhood clean-up campaigns and litter collection activities on area roadways and in public parks.
-The Commission's experience was that such clean-up activities did little to prevent the reoccurrence of litter or debris on area roadways, alleys and other public places.
+The Commission's experience was that such clean-up activities did little to prevent the reoccurrence of litter or debris on area roadways, alleys, and other public places.
 The community has now come to the realization that in order to curb litter and illegal dumping we needed to change behaviors.
 To adequately address solid waste management, including the identification and mapping of special generators of litter, an inventory of littered roadways and sites was completed.
-The identification of a core group of individuals committed to address litter management was also accomplished.
+The identification of a core group of individuals committed to addressing litter management was also accomplished.
 In 2005, the Community was successful in politically establishing the Keep America Beautiful (KAB) affiliate as a force in Allen County.
-In 2006, KAB sponsored two (2) distinct educational awareness programs including a Litter Forum for local officials and Environmental Litter Law Enforcement Workshop for local law and code enforcement personnel.
-In 2008, staff facilitated meetings of the local KAB affiliate and supplied technical support including mapping, marketing and public outreach.
-In 2009, 2010, 2011 and 2012, staff provided technical support and grant writing targeting ODNR fuding.
+In 2006, KAB sponsored two (2) distinct educational awareness programs including a Litter Forum for local officials and an Environmental Litter Law Enforcement Workshop for local law and code enforcement personnel.
+In 2008, staff facilitated meetings of the local KAB affiliate and supplied technical support including mapping, marketing, and public outreach.
+In 2009, 2010, 2011, and 2012 staff provided technical support and grant writing targeting ODNR fuding.
 In 2012, staff worked to coordinate and organize local stakeholders in efforts to attract OEPA funding.
-In 2013 and 2014, staff worked with representatives of the City of Lima, WOCAP, Ottawa River Coalition and KAB members to assemble an OEPA grant-funded opportunity targeting illegal dumping, litter law enforcement and local recycling efforts.
-In 2015, 2016 and 2017, the Agency targeted clean-up projects of the Ottawa River and the Miami-Erie Canal.
+In 2013 and 2014, staff worked with representatives of the City of Lima, WOCAP, Ottawa River Coalition and KAB members to assemble an OEPA grant-funded opportunity targeting illegal dumping, litter law enforcement, and local recycling efforts.
+In 2015, 2016, and 2017 the Agency targeted clean-up projects of the Ottawa River and the Miami-Erie Canal.
 In 2018 and 2019, the Agency worked with KAB and ODNR to identify highway/riverine corridors for upgrades.

-Staff will continue to work with and support the KAB affiliate in Allen County.
+Staff will continue to work with and support the KAB affiliate in Allen

+County.
 In addition, a Litter Index will be supported.
-KACB will participate in the Great American Clean-up during April and May utilizing existing events such as the Ottawa River Clean-up, Delphos Canal Days and City-Wide Pride.